-Yoga Cards for Teaching to Kids
+Kids Yoga Cards for Teaching Kids Yoga Poses

-My own most-used cards are these digital cards that I created with the help of an amazing artist,
+My own most-used cards are these digital cards that I created with the help of an amazing artist, Zeindee.

-These pose cards were created specifically for Kumarah Yoga, since the populations of kids at my school are more diverse, I wanted cards with images that reflect who my students are.
-You’ll find more students of color, kids with headdresses, hijab, different hair styles, and clothing.
+These pose cards were created specifically for Kumarah Yoga since the populations of kids at my school are more diverse, I wanted cards with images that reflect who my students are.
+You’ll find more students of color, kids with headdresses, hijab, different hairstyles, and clothing.
 Check them out here.

-(These are Found on Amazon!)
+(More Kids Yoga Cards, Found on Amazon!)

 These are my new favorite cards, hands down!
 The drawings and images are SO beautiful.
 The colors are bright, the kids are multicultural, the backgrounds are adorable.
 I just LOVE them.
 They are super sturdy cards, and slightly larger as well (like the Yogi Pretzels).
 The poses are little different, too, so it was nice to get this one for the variety of cards.
 It was great for promoting more storytelling with new pose names for each letter!

 This was one of the first sets I got as a public school teacher, and it has continued to be a favorite for me and my students.